wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 is produced when enough login failures from the same source IP address are detected in the same time window.

-You will also inspect the actual rules that fire as well as the enriched alert records that subsequently can be seen in Wazuh dashboard.
+You will also inspect the actual rules that fire as well as the enriched alert records that subsequently can be seen in the Wazuh dashboard.

 Attack
 ------